General Policies and Procedures

-Please notify the school as early as possible if your child will be absent.
+Please notify the school if your child will be absent.
+Parents will be contacted via telephone by 10:00 a.m. if the office has not been notified of the child’s absence or tardy.
 Each child’s arrival and dismissal (sign in/sign out) will be recorded on a daily basis by a staff member.
 Students who miss more than 20 days of school during the year will be considered excessively absent.
-The Attendance Policy Form must be signed for all Kindergarten students.
+The Attendance Policy Form must be signed for all VPK students.

 Authorization of Pick Up

-In order to ensure the safety of each child, no child will be released to any person other than a parent/guardian or persons listed on The Wesley Chapel Montessori School Authorization for Pick Up/Release form without written authorization.
-If you wish to have someone else pick up your child from school, please send in a note giving staff written permission to release your child into the care of that individual.
+In order to ensure the safety of each child, no child will be released to any person other than a parent/guardian or persons listed on the Authorization for Pick Up/Release section of the Student Application or without written authorization.
+Only adults 18 years and older may be authorized for pick up.
+If you wish to have someone else pick up your child from school, please send in a note with the adult’s name, phone number, and relationship giving staff permission to release your child into the care of that individual.
 We will check ID’s and make photocopies of driver’s licenses of your authorized pick up contacts.
 Please inform them of our policy.
 Authorized pick up persons who fail to provide ID will not be allowed to take your child from the school.

 Birthdays and Holidays

 Holidays and birthdays are exciting and we welcome special snacks to help celebrate your child’s special day.
 In addition to bringing nutritious snacks, children are encouraged to wear a special outfit and bring pictures to help us celebrate.
-Please coordinate your child’s birthday celebration with the school Director to verify the snack details and day / time of the celebration.
+Please coordinate your child’s birthday celebration with the office staff to verify the snack details and day / time of the celebration.

-The School will close for winter and spring breaks as well as major holidays, such as Memorial Day, Labor Day, and Thanksgiving.
-We generally follow the Pasco County public school holiday calendar.
-No credits are given for vacation, holidays or school closures.
-A school calendar will be provided to each family by the first day of the school year.
+WCMS will close for Thanksgiving, Winter and Spring breaks as well as major holidays, such as Memorial Day, Labor Day, and Veteran’s Day.
+We generally follow the Pasco County Public School holiday calendar.
+No credits or proration of tuition will be given for vacation, holidays or school closures.
+A school calendar will be provided to each family upon enrollment.